-RECODE of q1 Freq.
+RECODE of | q1 | Freq.

-agree 232

-neutral 251

-disagree 239

-Here we have collapsed the opinions into the direction of opinion, also grouping "No opinion" with "Neutral."
-Once the coarsened variable is created, you can pass this variable to cem with the (#0) cutpoints argument after it to ensure that cem does not coarsen further:
+Here we have collapsed the opinions into the direction of opinion, also grouping "No Opinion" with "Neutral."
+Once the coarsened variable is created, you can pass this variable to CEM with the (#0) cutpoints command after it to ensure that CEM does not coarsen further: